yasirhussainm/yasirhussainm/README.md

-### 👋Heyy, How you doing
+### 👋Hey, How you doing

-## I'm a Student Developer
+# I'm Yasir Hussain

-- I'm interested in user centered deigns.
+- I'm interested in user centered deisgns.
 - I Build Frontend Apps.
 - I’m looking to collaborate on wild ideas
 - 2022 Goals: Learn more and develop all my cool projects!